Acne Scar Treatment (Singapore) CAN Be 100% Effective

 - Ice pick scars are narrower versions of box scars and may be narrower than they are deep.

 - Rolling scars are broad depressions that have rounded, sloping edges.

 Prevention is better than cure, so acne should be treated early to minimize scarring in the future.
-I use a mix of medicines, creams and lasers to help with it and the results are much faster than using either modality alone.
-Treating acne immediately will save you money and time treating the scars they leave behind.
+I use a mix of medicines, creams, and lasers to help with treatment and the results are much faster than using just one modality.

-Acne treatments work immediately from the first session if they are done properly.
-If you do not see results from your acne treatments from repeated treatments, I would genuinely advise you to stop wasting money.
+If you don’t see results from your acne treatments after repeated treatments, I genuinely advise you to stop wasting money.

 Can Active Acne be Treated at the same time with Scars?

-If you are having active acne and want to treat your scars, there is only one type of laser/medical equipment proven to effectively treat both active acne and old acne scars.
+If you have active acne and want to treat your scars, there is only one type of laser/medical equipment proven to effectively treat both active acne and old acne scars.